k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/11_graphit_error_handling.md

-# Graphit - Error Handling
+# GraphIt - Error Handling

 Once an ```error.graphit``` file is created on the project implementation, its execution is triggered each time an exception is returned as a result of a
-Fabric Web-Service call.
+Fabric Web Service call.
 (Important to note that if you have prepared a "catch" for the exception, there will be no trigger to execute the file).

-The creation of a ```error.graphit``` file allows the implementors to set a standard payload response structure to any exception, regardless of the cause.
+The creation of an ```error.graphit``` file allows the implementors to set a standard payload response structure to any exception, regardless of the cause.
-The payload structure can be in JSON or XML format, depending on the original Web-Service call requested format.
+The payload structure can be in JSON or XML format, depending on the original Web Service call requested format.
 In case of CSV format ```error.graphit``` file will not be triggered.

-For example, one trigger could be a ```page not found``` message caused by an external client calling a Web-Service that was not deployed.
-A different example of a trigger can be the provisioning of an invalid APIKEY in the request, etc..
+For example, one trigger could be a ```page not found``` message caused by an external client calling a Web Service that was not deployed.
+A different example of a trigger can be the provisioning of an invalid APIKEY in the request, etc.

-The implementator has full flexibility to analyze the reason for the underlying failure that caused the trigger, and as such, set the Web-Service response body, header and status accordingly.
+The implementor has full flexibility to analyze the reason for the underlying failure that caused the trigger, and as such, set the Web Service response body, header and status accordingly.

-This feature was added as a part of release 6.5.3.
+This feature was added as a part of Fabric release 6.5.3.

-### Example 1 of a simple error.graphit file
+### Example 1 - simple error.graphit file

-The following ```error.graphit``` file checks the original Web-Service response status.
+The following ```error.graphit``` file checks the original Web Service response status.

-If the response is 404 (page not found) it returns these original Web-Service details:
+If the response is 404 (page not found) it returns these original Web Service details:
 - response status
 - exception error message
 - path